mawinkler/playground-one/docs/scenarios/network-security/v1-virtual-network-sensor-automatically.md

 - Playground One Network
 - Activated Marketplace AMI for Trend Virtual Network Sensor BYOL

 You need to have activated the Trend Virtual Network Sensor BYOL AMI in Marketplace once.
 To do this, on the AWS Console choose the service EC2 and navigate to `Images --> AMI Catalog`.
 Select the tab `AWS Marketplace AMIs` and seach for `Trend Micro Virtual Network Sensor`.

 There should only be one AMI shown for your current region.
 Click on `[Select]` and `[Subscribe on instance launch]`.

 Now, check your Playground One configuration.

-Verify, that you have `AWS SG - create Virtual Network Sensor` enabled in your configuration.
+Verify, that you have `VNS - create Virtual Network Sensor` enabled in your configuration.

 ```sh
 pgo --config